DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ```

 It then performs frustum culling using the object position and if the object is visible,
-atomically increments the shared `s_TaskCount` value and compute the LOD ().
+atomically increments the shared `s_TaskCount` value and computes the LOD.
-The returned `index` variable stores the index to access the arrays in the payload.
+The `index` variable returned by `InterlockedAdd` stores the index to access the arrays in the payload.
 The index is
 guaranteed to be unique for all threads, so that they will all be working on different array elements:

 ```hlsl